TheOdinProject/curriculum/new_org/ruby/project_oop.md

 ## Additional Resources

-* Not directly helpful, but some [Ruby game libraries](https://www.ruby-toolbox.com/categories/game_libraries) for fun.
+* Not directly helpful, but here are some [Ruby game libraries](https://www.ruby-toolbox.com/categories/game_libraries) for fun.